 The recent challenge of the ongoing pandemic is about the breakthrough COVID infections, especially of the Delta and Delta Plus variant in fully vaccinated people, serving as the infection transmitters.
 Scroll down to find more facts regarding vaccines, Delta variants, and breakthrough infection.

 Since the day COVID hit the planet in December 2019, it has been continuously mutating to develop into more virulent strains, with the recent severe ones being the Delta and Delta Plus variants.
 Simultaneously, vaccines’ advent created a significant impact in reducing COVID complications and death rates.

-While the whole world was getting accustomed to COVID by implementing defensive disease control strategies, especially by developing vaccines and increasing the vaccination rates among the population, the recent Delta variants are challenging to humankind.
+While the whole world was getting accustomed to COVID by implementing defensive disease control strategies, especially by developing vaccines and increasing the vaccination rates among the population, the Delta variants posed a challenge to humankind.

 Breakthrough infections among the vaccinated population and such people spreading the COVID infection back to the unvaccinated population have led to an unbreakable incessant COVID chain.

-Due to its high contagiousness and infectivity, the Delta variant is now the dominant variant causing fresh COVID infections in the United States, United Kingdom, India, and several parts of the world.
+Due to its high contagiousness and infectivity, the Delta variant became the dominant variant causing fresh COVID infections in the United States, United Kingdom, India, and several parts of the world.
 It increases the risk of hospitalization in unvaccinated people.

 Whether or not you are fully vaccinated, the chances of contracting COVID are high if you do not follow social distancing, hand sanitation, and wearing masks.
 This is because of the low vaccinated to unvaccinated ratio and the evolution of more virulent strains.